fastify/fastify/PROJECT_CHARTER.md

 ### 1.1: In-scope

-+ Code updates and improvementes focused on performance
++ Develop a web framework for Node.js with a focus on developer experience, performance and extensibility.
 + Plugin Architecture
 + Support web protocols
-+ Tested codebase
++ Official plugins for common user requirements
 + Documentation:
   + Project (policies, processes, and releases)
   + Guides and Tutorials